cortexlabs/cortex/docs/cluster/cli.md

   -j, --json                print the raw json response
 ```

 The `predict` command converts samples from a JSON file into prediction requests and displays the response.
-This command is useful for quickly testing model output.
+This command is useful for quickly testing predictions.

 ## delete